Dr Helen J Burgess

-Major works include Red Planet: Scientific and Cultural Encounters with Mars (2000) and Biofutures: Owning Body Parts and Information (2008), both titles published in the Mariner10 interactive DVD-Rom series at the University of Pennsylvania Press, and Highways of the Mind (2015) an interactive book for iPad from Penn Press coauthored with Jeanne Hamming.
-Her latest work is The Routledge Research Companion to Digital Medieval Literature (2018) coedited with Jen Boyle.
+Major works include Red Planet: Scientific and Cultural Encounters with Mars (2000) and Biofutures: Owning Body Parts and Information (2008), both titles published in the Mariner10 interactive DVD-Rom series at the University of Pennsylvania Press, and Highways of the Mind (2015) an interactive book for iPad from Penn Press coauthored with Jeanne Hamming, as well as The Routledge Research Companion to Digital Medieval Literature (2018) coedited with Jen Boyle.

-She is currently preparing a digital humanities project, Intimate Fields, for publication in the University of Victoria's Kits for Culture Series with fellow NCSU faculty member Margaret Simon.
+She recently completed a digital humanities project, Intimate Fields, for publication in the University of Victoria's Kits for Culture Series with fellow NCSU faculty member Margaret Simon.

 - PhD in English from West Virginia University, 2003